 Some people have loved them so much that they decided to make Crocs their full-time hiking shoe!

 Overall Crocs are one of the lightest options and the most durable for the best cost.

 When looking at shoes that you will carry on or in your pack, you need to have the gear be lightweight.

 You need them to be durable as you are using them in the forest where there are poking rocks and sticks all over.

 Camp Crocs are simple to replace on the trail if they get damaged and or fail in some way, sometimes your shoes just break or tear and you need to have a plan B.

 Crocs or faux Crocs are available at Walmarts and many other stores that you will find along the trail, or you can always get them on Amazon and have them delivered to a Locker in a trail town.
 I have a list of Lockers on the A.T. here.

 Very Comfortable for Tired Feet

-After a hard day putting down miles on your feet the chance to get out of the compressed shoes and to expand and breathe helps your little toes and feet recover for the upcoming day.
+After a hard day of putting down miles on your feet, the chance to get out of the compressed shoes and to expand and breathe helps your little toes and feet recover for the upcoming day.